South Tyneside pupils learn how to fill their “happy tank”

 John Magee first visited the school last year to deliver a special Kindness Matters Day, and he didn’t stay away for too long!
 This month, John returned to hold a Happy Tank Super Learning Day.

-This unique opportunity taught pupils – from Nursery to Year 6 – different techniques to support their mental health and wellbeing, including how to self-regulate and improve their self-confidence and resilience.
+This unique opportunity taught children – from Nursery to Year 6 – different techniques to support their pupil mental health and wellbeing, including how to self-regulate and improve their self-confidence and resilience.

 Covering six therapeutic areas (breathing, self-reflection, kindness, affirmations, gratitude and ‘happy tapping’), children cited feelings of positivity following the workshops.